Pharmacy, prescription-only (POM), and general sale list (GSL) medicines: apply to move your medicine to a different classification.

 - has the same dosage or daily dosage, or a higher dosage or daily dosage

 - is for sale or supply at the same quantity or a greater quantity as the medicinal product in relation to which the application is made

-A simple reclassification should be made as a type IB or type II variation.
+A simple reclassification should be made as a type IB or type II variation, and the timetable follows the normal timetable detailed in the link.
 The variation application should include details of the analogous product.

 Legal status of substances